Stephen Fitzpatrick

-Stephen James Fitzpatrick is a British businessman, founder of OVO Energy, Vertical Aerospace and former owner of the Manor Racing team.
+Stephen James Fitzpatrick (born 21 September 1977) is a Northern Irish businessman, founder of OVO Energy, Vertical Aerospace and former owner of the Manor Racing team.

 Early life and education

 Fitzpatrick was born in Belfast.
-He studied at Our Lady and St Patrick's College and the University of Edinburgh, where he received his master's degree in finance and business.
+He studied at the Catholic Our Lady and St Patrick's College and the University of Edinburgh, where he received his master's degree in finance and business.

 Career

 Early career

 In 2001, after graduating, Fitzpatrick founded The Rental Guide, a real estate advertisement business which promoted properties in Scotland online and via a free newspaper.
 Livewire nominated him for the Young Entrepreneur of the Year.
 Fitzpatrick closed the business due to concerns about its ability to scale given limited numbers of real estate agents.
 He moved to London to take jobs in the financial sector with Societe Generale and JP Morgan.

 OVO Energy

 Fitzpatrick co-founded OVO Energy in 2009, as the culmination of a five-year plan during which he received a licence from Ofgem, the UK energy regulator, and along with his wife and co-founder Sophy saved the £350,000 needed to start the business.
 He acknowledged his inexperience with the energy market, and used the five years to study the industry; he credited the experience he gained with complex finances during those five years as critical to the company's survival.
 In 2014, Fitzpatrick won Entrepreneur of the Year at the National Business Awards.
 By July 2016, the company had 685,000 customers and employed over 1,000 in Bristol and London.
 In 2018, OVO Energy acquired one of its competitors, Spark Energy.

 In 2020, OVO energy was fined £8.9 million for overcharging customers since 2015.
 In March 2021, OVO's practices were found to have caused detriment to 240,563 customers totaling over £2m, and the company was required to pay redress of over £2.8m – the highest amount of compensation among the 18 companies investigated.
 In 2022, OVO energy was ranked 2nd to the last (only behind Utila) in customer service by Citizens Advice.
 In September 2022, Fitzpatrick was called-out by Martin Lewis on Good Morning Britain as a 'Fat Cat making Profit' from its consumers in the midst of the cost of living crisis.